 Autonomous Driving presents a huge opportunity to open new revenue pools & competitive advantage

-Our 200-page report examines the go-to-market strategy, technology & innovation, and market positioning of the world’s Top-30 Carmaker (OEM) Groups (45+ car brands) in Automated Driving.
+Our 220-page report examines the go-to-market strategy, technology & innovation, and market positioning of the world’s Top-30 Carmaker Groups which includes more than 45 passenger car brands in Autonomous Driving.

-Our analysis unveils the fitment rates of different levels of vehicle automation (SAE Level 1-4) across their carlines and their roadmap for 2025-2030.
-This includes driving and parking features, sensors, and the supply chain.
+Our analysis unveils the fitment rates of different levels of vehicle automation (SAE Level 1-4) across the carlines of carmakers and their roadmap for 2030.
+This includes driving and parking features, sensors like radar, camera, HD maps, and the supply chain.

-Finally, we assess the deployment and readiness of leading automakers in Automated Driving across Europe, the USA, Japan, and China.
+Finally, we assess the deployment and readiness of leading automakers in Automated Driving across Europe, the US, Japan, and China.

 |Cadillac||Great Wall||Lucid Motor||Renault||VW|